Braden-Hicklin/CS260/assignment6/README.md

 assignment with little to no issues.
 The only real issue I ran into was trying to understand the difference between a basic deletion function and a successor function.
 After some research and rewatching some of the class lectures I realized I was just thinking too linearly and not in a way that fits binary search trees memory layout.
 ## Complexity Analysis
-I struggle with big O notation so this may not be correct, but I will attempt to analyze the functions.
+I struggle with big O notation so this may not be correct, but I will attempt to analyze the functions: createNode should be O(1) since there is not additionaly iteration being performed its simply creating a single node not inserting it or altering an existing node. minData would be O(n) since it has to traverse through the tree in order to find the min data value.
+Insert would also be O(n) since it has to iterate through the tree in order to place the newly created node.
+Successor would be O(log n) since I used a doubly linked list the successor function has to check for a right subtree; back up to linked node for which it is the left child.
+The Search function would also be O(n) since it just has to traverse the list The print would be O(n), this I'm unsure of because the inorder traversal would run the function n number of times, n being the number of items in the list.